Faculty Starter Grant

-- Applicants (U.S. and non-U.S. citizens) must be based at a PhD and/or MS degree-granting accredited U.S. university.
+- Applicants (U.S. and non-U.S. citizens) must be full-time, promotion-eligible, research-intensive faculty at a PhD and/or MS degree-granting accredited U.S. university.

-- Applicants must be within their first five years of postdoctoral study at the time of award activation.
+- Applicants must be within the first five years of independent status.

 - The Foundation will not consider multiple applications for similar efforts on the same project.
 For instance, if a predoc, postdoc, and faculty member from the same lab are all submitting applications for proposed efforts on the same project, the efforts must be separate activities and not duplicative.

 - The PhRMA Foundation Faculty Starter Grant in Drug Delivery provides funding of $100,000 for one year.

 - Funding is conditional upon the awardee’s continued employment with the university, which will be assessed on a quarterly basis prior to payment.
 Awardees are required to notify the PhRMA Foundation if they leave the university.

 - Payments will be made directly to the university on behalf of the awardee, with the understanding the university will administer the funds.

 - Funds must be used to conduct the proposed research.

 - Funds may not be used for salary support of the awardee, fringe benefits, or indirect costs.